kenmarshall/conduit-tutorial/README.md

 This is a medium.com angular clone built from a tutorial https://thinkster.io/angularjs-es6-tutorial.

 Teachers how to build angular 1.5 apps using es6 and components.
-Check out the oficial repo
+Check out the oficial repo: https://github.com/gothinkster/angularjs-realworld-example-app

 # Conduit AngularJS Starter